siddharthtiwari-03/api-starter-node/readme.md

 ### Run in Production mode

-Use following cli command to run application on production mode
+Use following cli command to run application on production mode (live reload disabled)

 ```bash
 npm start